data-lao/tNrInstrument/README.md

 For full details, please see our published tNr Instrument description paper (in progress, link to be updated).

-If you use this software, please cite:
+If you use this software, please cite: (in progress)